Formalizing MLTL Formula Progression in Isabelle/HOL: Encoding MLTL in Isabelle/HOL

-Note that our syntax does not include the standard well-definedness assumption on intervals for temporal operators.
-For instance, our syntax allows the formula ``\isa{Future\_mltl\ True\_mltl\ 5\ 3}'', even though this is not a well-defined formula in MLTL.
-We get around this by explicitly requiring that these intervals have well-defined bounds in our semantics and also by adding this as an assumption in our correctness theorems when necessary.
+Notably, our syntax does not include the standard well-definedness assumption on intervals for temporal operators.
+For instance, our \textit{syntax} allows the formula ``\isa{F\isactrlsub m[5,3] True\isactrlsub m}'', even though this is not a well-defined formula in MLTL.
+Instead, our \textit{semantics} requires that these intervals have well-defined bounds, and we include an assumption to this effect in our correctness theorems when necessary.